- Home

 5. Take part in Veganuary

 If you like a challenge, why not take part in Veganuary?
-Veganuary is an annual campaign that encourages people to try a plant-based lifestyle for a month – although, just like Dry January, you can do this at any time of the year.
+This is an annual campaign that encourages people to try a plant-based lifestyle for a month – although, like Dry January, you can do this at any time of the year.

-Over 700,000 people signed up for the initiative in 2023, and it’s predicted that even more people will take part in 2024.
-With over 790 new vegan menus introduced in chain restaurants, and over 820 new vegan products launched in Veganuary 2023, it’s a great way to try new foods and mix up your diet habits.
+Over 25 million people worldwide signed up for the initiative in 2025, and it’s predicted that even more people will take part in 2026.
+With over 1,480 new vegan menus and products introduced globally in 2025, it’s a great way to try new foods and mix up your diet habits.

-The benefits of a plant-based diet can be very powerful.
+The benefits of a plant-based diet can be powerful.
 Studies show that diseases like cancer, heart disease, stroke, type 2 diabetes, and high blood pressure are linked to consuming animal products.
-So, switching to a vegan diet can help to prevent and treat some of the leading causes of death.
+So, switching to a vegan diet can help to prevent and treat some of the leading causes of death and sickness.
+You can learn more in our article: What are the benefits of a whole food, plant-based diet?

 Aside from the health benefits, a comprehensive analysis by Oxford University found that moving to a plant-based diet is the single biggest way to reduce your impact on the environment.
 Knowing you’re doing something so helpful for the planet (and animals, of course!) can be a positive way to start the year.

-If you’re interested in learning more about Veganuary, then why not check out their website?
-Here you’ll find easy meal plans, helpful tips, delicious recipes, and tailed support – all for free.
+If you’re interested in learning more about Veganuary, check out their website.
+Here, you’ll find easy meal plans, helpful tips, delicious recipes, and tailored support – all for free.

 6. Check the health of your car